isuke01/dk-vitepress-docs/src/dk-library/library/basic-carousel/index.md

 # Basic carousel block

 ![Screenshot](./screenshot.png)

+[[toc]]

+## DO NOT USE THIS BLOCK YET.
 I had no time to finish this block, but I will finish it in the future.
 But I wanted to keep the code here so I can come back to it later.

-[[toc]]

 ## 💡 Install via Composer:
 ```bash